-Ya'an on the Sichuan end of the Ancient Tea-Horse Road is only 120 km southwest of Chengdu.
+Ya'an, on the Sichuan end of the Ancient Tea Horse Road, is only 120 kilometers southwest of Chengdu.
 It has a history of tea production dating back 2,000 years.
-From Ya'an bricks of dark tea were carried by horseback to Tibet and further afield.
+From Ya'an, bricks of dark tea were carried by horseback to Tibet and further afield.
 Take a tour of Chengdu and enjoy its tea culture.

 Other Tea Cities

 Located in the east of Guangdong Province, Chaoshan (or Teochew) is a special linguistic and cultural region.
 It consists of the cities Jieyang, Chaozhou, and Shantou and it used be the ancestral homeland of many Thais, Singaporeans, and Malaysians of Chinese descent.

 Kung fu tea, the renowned tea ceremony, originated in the Chaoshan area.
 Drinking tea is an essential part of Teochew people's daily lives and they serve it as an important etiquette.

 Jasmine tea originated in Fujian, but it is the most popular flowering tea in Beijing's tea houses.

 One of the attractions of going to tea-growing areas is being able to get out in the scenic mountainous areas where the tea is grown, and to see for yourself how the tea is produced.
 You will then most likely have the chance to drink the local tea, with a guide explaining the tea ceremony, how best to brew and drink the tea, and then a chance to buy some.
 Don't forget to bargain.